 While advancements in technology and communication may have changed over the years, it’s important to note that the basic elements of direct response marketing haven’t.

-The only real change lies in the exponential increase of available tools and resources (Facebook, Twitter, Google +, SEO, along with more traditional ones like print ads, direct mail, etc.) that help e-commerce businesses place targeted messages in front of a targeted market segments.
+The only real change lies in the exponential increase of available tools and resources (Facebook, Twitter, Google My Business, SEO, along with more traditional ones like print ads, direct mail, etc.) that help e-commerce businesses place targeted messages in front of a targeted market segments.
 This, according to Shopify, dynamically increases engagements and conversions.
 Amidst these advances, the most basic direct response marketing elements still include:

 - A proposal